ta4j/ta4j-wiki/Indicators-Inventory.md

 | `org.ta4j.core.indicators` | **PVOIndicator** | Percentage Volume Oscillator (short − long volume MA). |

 **Short usage**
-- **What it is:** Volume-based indicators: OBV, A/D, Chaikin, MFI, VWAP, PVI/NVI, III, ROCV, relative volume, PVO.
+- **What it is:** Volume-based indicators: OBV, A/D, Chaikin, Force Index, Ease of Movement, Klinger Volume Oscillator, MFI, VWAP, PVI/NVI, III, ROCV, relative volume, PVO.
-- **Theory:** Volume confirms price moves; accumulation/distribution and VWAP help assess institutional flow and fair value.
+- **Theory:** Volume confirms price moves; accumulation/distribution, force/effort oscillators, and VWAP help assess participation, institutional flow, and fair value.
-- **When to use:** Confirming breakouts, divergence with price, and VWAP as reference for execution.
+- **When to use:** Confirming breakouts, detecting price/volume divergence, filtering weak moves, and using VWAP as an execution reference.
 - **When not to use:** When volume data is missing or unreliable (e.g. some instruments or bars).
 - *Future: use cases, example code.*